-- What is hemoglobin?
+- What Is Hgb?

-What is hemoglobin?
+What is hemoglobin (Hgb, Hb)?

 - In fetuses and infants, beta chains are not common and the hemoglobin molecule is made up of two alpha chains and two gamma chains.

 Hemoglobin also plays an important role in maintaining the shape of the red blood cells.
 In their natural shape, red blood cells are round with narrow centers resembling a donut without a hole in the middle.
 Abnormal hemoglobin structure can, therefore, disrupt the shape of red blood cells and impede their function and flow through blood vessels.